Author: Craig Neil

 This bridge is enormous and still impresses visitors more than fifty years after opening, but it’s the views from the footpath that draw in tens of thousands of cyclists and walkers each year.

-With an overall length of 2,467 metres and standing 137 metres above its foundations, The Forth Rail Bridge was once likened to the Eiffel Tower and even though it’s not as pretty it was deemed significant enough to be given UNESCO world heritage status in 2015.
+With an overall length of 8,090 feet and standing 449 feet above its foundations, The Forth Rail Bridge was once likened to the Eiffel Tower, and even though it’s not as attractive it was deemed significant enough to be given UNESCO world heritage status in 2015.

-So if you’re taking in the view with a partner you might decide to place your own ‘love lock’ there as well.
+A point of interest worth noting as you walk between the banks of the Forth are hundreds of padlocks secured to mesh railings, so if you’re taking in the view with a partner you might like to leave your own ‘love lock’ there as well.

 History